hachibu/exploring-javascript-tagged-template-strings/README.md

-## Outline
+# Exploring JavaScript Template Tags

 - Introduction
-  * Introduce template strings and show a basic example of how to write a tag and really drive home the point of how easy it is to write one.
+  * Introduce template strings and template tag functions.
+Walk through a basic example of how to write a template tag function and show how easy it is.

 - Body
-  * From simple to complex to wacky, show how template strings can be used to:
+  * Show how template tag functions can be used to:
     - manipulate strings.
-    - embed Domain Specific Languages and other Programming Languages.
+    - embed Domain Specific Languages and Programming Languages.
-    - inspect Abstract Syntax Trees and generate code.
+    - inspect Abstract Syntax Trees and do Metaprogramming.
-    - do wacky things like implement async Promise strings.
+    - do far-out things like implement asynchronous Promise strings.

 - Conclusion
-  * Wrap it up and share social media and website.
+  * Wrap up talk with some closing thoughts and share social media and website.

 ## Examples